PUBLIC INTERNATIONAL LAW - BIS

 - The concept of international law.

-- Subjects of international law: States, intergovernmental organizations,
+- Subjects of international law: States, intergovernmental organizations, other entities.

-- The individuals as entities having rights and duties under international
+- The individuals as entities having rights and duties under international law.

 - International law norms: customs, treaties, other rules of law.